mennodejong1986/Darwindow/README.md

 Users who generated the input vcf files used the BAM2VCF script (and hence have one vcf-file per scaffold), can use the scripts 'VCF_darwindow.region.sh' and 'VCF_darwindow_region_parallel.sh' for straightforward parallelisation.
 Other users may have a look at the 'VCF_darwindow_parallel.sh', but use at your own risk (and first carefully read instructions in this file and in 'VCF_darwindow.sh'!).
+Afterwards combine the output of the files 'mywindowhe.20000.allsites_roh.txt' in all subdirectories to a single combined file (but make sure to remove the headers except at the first line).

 ## How to next run 'VCF_windowhe_plotinR.txt'